 Because a dog’s ideal weight varies by breed, a number won’t be the best indicator of whether your dog needs to lose weight.
 If you’re unsure whether your dog is overweight, try to feel for his ribs.
 If you can’t feel them when placing your hands at his side, there’s likely too much fat in the way.

 You should also be able to tell with a visual test.
 When looking at Fido from above, you’ll want to see a defined waist.
 From the side, you should see an upward-sloping belly.

 If your dog looks more like a blimp than an hourglass with a belly hanging down below the chest, you’ll probably want to consider putting him on a weight loss plan.

 If the diet isn’t the problem, then changing the diet won’t fix the issue.

-Before making any considerable changes to your dog’s lifestyle, be sure to consult with your vet and rule out any possible underlying medical conditions that may be contributing to his weight gain, such as Cushing’s Disease or hypothyroidism.
+Before making any considerable changes to your dog’s lifestyle, be sure to consult with your vet and rule out any possible underlying medical conditions that may be contributing to his weight gain.

 The vet will also be able to determine any other potential weight loss obstacles, and help you come up with an individualized plan that suits your pooch.

 Many of us associate losing weight with hitting the gym or taking up running.
 For humans and dogs alike, though, exercise is only 30-40% of weight loss.
 The other 60-70% is all diet.

 If you typically follow the portion size guidelines on dog food packaging, you may want to consider another method.
 These guidelines tend to be generalized for all dogs—but every dog is different.
 In order to ensure the proper diet for your dog, you’ll need to consider dietary needs and restrictions, underlying medical conditions, breed, age, size, and activity level.